Microbiology (2026)

 - The growth and nutrient requirements of microorganisms together with physiological growth conditions

-- Growth media and methods linked with microbial nutrition and growth
+- Growing media and methods linked with microbial nutrition and growth

 - Sterilisation and disinfection

-- Fermentation within the medical and food industries
+- Fermentation within the food industries with focus on the number of microorganism in the food

 Learning targets